Arthur Currie: Death

 Currie suffered another stroke on 5 November 1933 and died on 30 November at the age of 57 at Royal Victoria Hospital from bronchial complications brought on by pneumonia.
 His civilian and military funeral on 5 December was held in Montreal and was the largest to that point in Canadian history.
 The Times wrote of his funeral: "It was, by common consent, the most impressive funeral ever seen at Montreal" and Robert Borden believed the ceremony "was perhaps more elaborate than at any state or military funeral in the history of Canada".
 Approximately 150,000 people lined the streets to watch the procession and the Canadian Radio Broadcasting Commission broadcast the funeral over radio.
 Those attending the funeral included Lord Bessborough, at the time the Governor General of Canada, important Canadian politicians, foreign diplomats and representatives of McGill University.
 No less than 170 organizations sent floral tributes.
 The service was conducted by the Bishop of Montreal at Christ Church Cathedral and was followed by a graveside service presided over by Archdeacon (Hon.
 Colonel) John Almond, a wartime Director of the Canadian Chaplain Service for the Canadian Expeditionary Force.
 Eight general officers acted as pallbearers.
 The funeral procession received a 17-gun salute.
 In London a memorial service was conducted in Westminster Abbey on the same day as the funeral in Montreal, which was filled to capacity.
 Memorial services were held elsewhere in Canada also.
 On 3 December, 7,000 persons attended a memorial service for Currie at Toronto's Arena Gardens.
 Currie was initially interred in a family plot at Mount Royal Cemetery in Montreal.
 However, three years after his death, Currie's remains were moved to a more prominent site surmounted by a cross of sacrifice.

-Currie was survived by his wife, Lucy, and a son and daughter.
-Lucy was left in some financial difficulty following her husband's death when McGill decided it could not afford to continue paying her a portion of his salary.
-In 1935 the Canadian government finally recognized his service to Canada by granting $50,000 to his estate.
+Currie's wife, Lucy, was left in some financial difficulty following her husband's death when McGill decided it could not afford to continue paying her a portion of his salary.
+In 1935 the Canadian government recognized his service to Canada by granting $50,000 to his estate.